 - MLIS, Kent State University

-Diana Tebo is the administrative assistant for the Office of Undergraduate Research; the Center for Learning, Education, and Research in the Sciences; and the Office of Fellowships and Awards at Oberlin College.
+Diana Tebo is the administrative assistant for the college’s the Office of Undergraduate Research; the Center for Learning, Education, and Research in the Sciences; and the Office of Fellowships and Awards.

 Tebo has a knack for organizing information, a love affair with the research process, and a passion for helping people, especially college students.
 She wants to use those qualities to help disseminate needed resources to underserved populations of all kinds.